Functional vs. Dysfunctional Breathing: Why Functional Breathing Matters

 Functional breathing supports better sleep, digestion, mental clarity, and physical performance.
 Think of it as maintaining your body’s breathing “software,” gently returning it to balance without pushing or forcing.

-Check out the online breathing courses that focuses on functional breathing by Oxygen Advantage.
+Check out the online breathing courses that focus on functional breathing by Oxygen Advantage.

 Guidelines for Practicing Functional Breathing